 Saving money and paying off debt can both be central to improving your financial situation.
 Whether you prioritize one over the other or tackle them both at the same time, it’s important to understand how saving and becoming debt-free can help you to get ahead and build wealth.

 If you’re ready to start saving, then it pays to keep your money in the right place.
 With SoFi, you can get a Checking and Savings account in one place for added convenience.
-With direct deposit you’ll also earn a super competitive 1.80% APY which can help you grow your money faster.
+With direct deposit you’ll also earn a competitive APY, which can help you grow your money faster.
 Plus, you won’t pay any fees.

 How much money should I save before paying down debt?